APRIL-ZJU/TEG/README.md

+# TEG: TExture and Geometric feature

-# TEG: An Accurate and Efficient RGB-D Feature with Texture and Geometric Information
+An accurate and efficient RGB-D feature with texture and geometric information.

 The proposed RGB benchmark dataset is here [ManipulatorsDataset](https://github.com/YongLiuZJU/RISAS/tree/master/ManipulatorsDataset).